-Diverse Geology: Pembrokeshire is renowned amongst geologists for its spectacular geology, which has provided the field evidence for understanding the rocks of the Cambrian, Ordovician, Silurian and Carboniferous Periods in geological time.
-This long geological history is recognisable in the landscape of Pembrokeshire but is most easily read in its complex rocky coastline.
-This has resulted in the Pembrokeshire Coast becoming one of the UK's most important venues for geological fieldwork, noted by one specialist as being a superlative natural classroom in which large sections of the story of Planet Earth can be unravelled as new skills are taught.
-The upland areas include the distinctive volcanic outcrops of Carn Llidi and St. David's Headland and the great mass of the Mynydd Preseli, including Carn Meini, noted for being the source of the bluestones used to build Stonehenge.
-These dark peaks contrast with the lightness of the limestone in the cliffs and stacks along the southern coastline, especially at Elegug.
+2 By resolution of the National Park Authority on 12th October 2011 geological fieldwork, noted by one specialist as being a superlative natural classroom in which large sections of the story of planet Earth can be unravelled as new skills are taught.
+The rich and varied geological history has given us the powerful volcanic outcrops of Carn Llidi, St. Davids, and the stunning doloritic extrusions which form most of the peaks of the Preseli Hills.
+The spectacular limestone cliffs and Elegug Stacks provide many fine examples of rock formations to the south of the National Park.
 Inland, the landscape has been shaped by the actions of ice movement, with the Cwm Gwaun valley being a deep gorge eroded by glacial meltwater.
-Rising sea levels following the melting of the ice at the end of the Devensian Ice Age drowned many river valleys, producing spectacular 'rias', of which the Cleddau estuary is the most spectacular, with smaller scale features at Solva and Stackpole.
+Rising sea levels following the melting of the ice at the end of the Devensian glaciation drowned many river valleys, producing spectacular 'rias', of which the Cleddau estuary is the most spectacular, with smaller scale features at Solva and Stackpole.